PHOENIXCONTACT/MORYX-Framework/docs/articles/Core/Configuration.md

 ### Collections

-The MORYX Core configuration management supports collections of subclasses if they meet two requirements.
+The platform configuration management supports collections of subclasses if they meet two requirements.
 The type of elements in the collection must be `DataContracts` in order to be saved to and reloaded from the file.

 Supported Collection Types: